IEntin/ClientServer/README.md

 creates a new pipe with this name in the appropriate directory, and\
 sends pipe name and status information to the client.\
 It is also necessary to synchronize access to the acceptor, so that only\
-one starting client is processed at a time.
+one starting client unblocks acceptor at a time.
 A named mutex (boost\
-interprocess library) is used for this purpose.
-Tests show that any\
+interprocess library) makes it.
+Tests show that any number of fifo clients\
-number of fifo clients can be started concurrently by the scripts\
-start.sh or checkmulticlients.sh.\
+can be started concurrently by the scripts start.sh or checkmulticlients.sh.\
 System wide (actually globally) unique pipe name is an analogy of the\
 unique combination of ip address and ephemeral port in the tcp case.\
-In practice, this approach allows concurrent running of multiple fifo\
+In practice, this allows concurrent running of multiple clients\
-clients without manual configuration.
-Dynamic reconfiguration can be\
+without manual configuration.
+Dynamic client resetting is possible too\
-accomplished as frequently as desired which makes eavesdropping difficult.
+and can occur as frequently as desired which, for instance, makes\
+eavesdropping difficult.

 .........